awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-extensions.md

 # Extensions<a name="ddb-en-client-extensions"></a>

 The DynamoDB Enhanced Client API supports plugin extensions that provide functionality beyond mapping operations\.
 Extensions have two hook methods, `beforeWrite()` and `afterRead()`\. `beforeWrite()` modifies a write operation before it happens, and the `afterRead()` method modifies the results of a read operation after it happens\.
-Since some operations such as item updates perform both a write and then a read, both hook methods are called\.
+Because some operations \(such as item updates\) perform both a write and then a read, both hook methods are called\.

 Extensions are loaded in the order that they are specified in the enhanced client builder\.
-The load order can be important, since one extension can act on values that have been transformed by a previous extension\.
+The load order can be important because one extension can act on values that have been transformed by a previous extension\.

-The enhanced client API comes with a set of plugin extensions, located in the `[extensions](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/package-summary.html)` package\.
-By default the enhanced client loads the `[VersionedRecordExtension](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/VersionedRecordExtension.html)` and the `[AtomicCounterExtension](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/AtomicCounterExtension.html)`\.
+The enhanced client API comes with a set of plugin extensions that are located in the `[extensions](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/package-summary.html)` package\.
+By default, the enhanced client loads the `[VersionedRecordExtension](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/VersionedRecordExtension.html)` and the `[AtomicCounterExtension](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/extensions/AtomicCounterExtension.html)`\.
 You can override the default behavior with the enhance client builder and load any extension\.
-You can also specify none if you do not want the default extensions\.
+You can also specify none if you don't want the default extensions\.

-If you load your own extensions, the enhanced client does not load any default extensions\.
-If you want the behavior provided by either default extension, you need to explicitly added it to the list of extensions\.
+If you load your own extensions, the enhanced client doesn't load any default extensions\.
+If you want the behavior provided by either default extension, you need to explicitly add it to the list of extensions\.

 In the following example, a custom extension named `verifyChecksumExtension` is loaded after the `VersionedRecordExtension`, which is usually loaded by default by itself\.
-The `AtomicCounterExtension` will not be loaded in this example\.
+The `AtomicCounterExtension` is not loaded in this example\.

 ```
 DynamoDbEnhancedClientExtension versionedRecordExtension = VersionedRecordExtension.builder().build();